hollenaizer/cdond-c3-projectstarter/README.md

-We are archiving this repository because we do not want learners to push personal development to the current repository.
-If you have any issues or suggestions to make, feel free to:
-- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
-- [Submit a support ticket](https://udacity.zendesk.com/hc/en-us/requests/new) along with the link to your forked repository.
-- If you are an enterprise learner, please [Submit a support ticket here](https://udacityenterprise.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000279131)
+# BLUE GREEN DEPLOYMENT

 ## Give your Application Auto-Deploy Superpowers

-In this project, you will prove your mastery of the following learning objectives:
+In this project, i have proven mastery of the following learning objectives:

 - Explain the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.
 - Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.